nataliacolm/concurrent_bst/Concurrent_BST_Java_Modified/README.md

 * Then type "java ConcurrentBSTModify"

 ## Testing Notes
-When running the concurrent test you can choose how mnay iterations each thread does by commenting and uncommenting one of the three iteration variables
+When running the concurrent test you can choose how many iterations each thread does by commenting and uncommenting one of the three iteration variables

 ## To Run our Test Code in the Command Line:
 Test Add/Insert: